-The Group utilizes supply chain CSR management systems, such as RBA $Online^{1}$, Sedex2 and EcoVadis3 to disclose CSR information.
-In fiscal 2017, the Group received a gold medal from EcoVadis.
+The Group utilizes supply chain CSR management systems, such as RBA Online1, Sedex2 and EcoVadis3 to disclose CSR information.

 1 RBA Online

 An online database organized by non-profit organization the Responsible Business Alliance (Former Electronic Industry Citizenship Coalition) for managing labor, health and safety, environment and ethics in the supply chain.
 Enterprises in the global electronic industry and others take part in Responsible Business Alliance.